Ami James: Early life

-James was born in the Egyptian city of Sharm El Sheikh (then occupied by Israel).
+James was born in Israel.
 His American-born father converted to Judaism three years prior to moving to Israel.
 Once residing in Israel, his father joined the Israeli army and met James' mother, who had emigrated from Romania.
 James lived in both Israel and Egypt as a child, but when James was four years old, his father left their family.

 Struggling with severe ADD, James explained that he was drawn into art and tattooing from a young age, disclosing that his father had tattoos and was a painter.

 James moved to the United States around age 11 where he lived with his paternal grandparents before moving to Miami at age 12.
 At the age of 15, James received his first tattoo, an experience that left him determined to become a tattoo artist, himself.
 In his adolescence, James moved back to Israel and entered military service in the Israel Defense Forces as an Infantry sniper.